mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

 <img src="curve_points.png">

-Here is the code inside the script component.
-It reads the file line by line, then parses each into a point assuming that each point is stored in one line and the coordinates are comma separated.
+Here is the code inside the C# script component.
+It reads the file line by line, then parses each into a point assuming that each point is stored in one line and the coordinates are comma-separated.

 ```C#
 // Read the file